data warehouse to data lake migration

 Current Architecture

 Before proceeding, assess your existing data warehouse architecture.
 What types of data are you storing, and how is it being accessed?
-Understanding your current workflows will help ensure a smoother transition to a data lake’s flexible and scalable structure.
+Understanding your workflows ensures a smoother transition to a data lake’s flexible and scalable structure, which is ideal for big data implementation.

 Work with Files vs. a Database